DevyGitHub/live-dot-net/README.md

-# Senior .NET Developer Interview Project
+# Live dot NET

-This project is a starting point for the interview process.
-The interviewee will be asked to make modifications and answer questions related to this codebase.
+This project is a starting point.

 ## Project Structure